rucio/rucio/doc/gfal2.md

 	cd gfal2-python

+Check the README and any other documentation regarding the dependencies you have to install.

 	[sudo] pip3 install .

+This should complete without errors.

-Note: if you are running the Rucio client from a Python virtual environment, run this install in the same environment or Python may fail to find the gfal2 library.
+Note: if you are running the Rucio client from a Python virtual environment, run this install in the same environment or Python may fail to find the *gfal2* library.
 Otherwise install system-wide as root/sudo.

 # Install gfal2 CLIs

-The gfal2 Python library should be enough in order to use the Rucio *gfal.py* transfer plugin.
+The *gfal2* Python library installed as above should be enough in order to use the Rucio *gfal.py* transfer plugin.
 However, you may want the *gfal-\** command line utilities to test that access to storage works.
-These commands are simply Python scripts wrapping the gfal2 library.
+These commands are simply Python scripts wrapping the *gfal2* library.
 Install them in the same way:

     git clone git@github.com:cern-fts/gfal2-util